Wisconsin School Counselors

 Projected employment growth in Wisconsin 2

 There is, perhaps, no more positive role in the public school system than the professional role of school counselor.
-As they view each student with a “whole child” perspective, they lead them not only academically but socially and emotionally as well.
-Anyone who is high-energy and has enthusiasm to see America’s youth thrive, would most likely enjoy a school counseling career.
+They view each student from a “whole child” perspective and support them academically, socially, and emotionally.

 Here are a few reasons why someone should consider becoming a school counselor in Wisconsin: